 Another perfect opportunity is in the car.
 How many of us are stuck in the car for more than half an hour with our little ones every single day?
 How about creating an English speaking environment in your car?
 This means giving clear narrations, instructions or advice in English.
 Here are some examples:

 Have a great day!

 I confess, when I first started speaking English to my daughter, it did feel awkward.
 Some parents have told me that they feel the same way!
-They’ve asked me how to overcome this especially when their child starts to stare at you, ignores you, or worse, say to you:
+They’ve asked me how to overcome this especially when their child starts to stare at you, ignore you, or worse, say to you:

 “Sudahlah, Mama!
 Bunyi pelik la bila Mama cakap dalam B.I!”

-The following tip might be helpful to get your child used to hearing you speak in this “pelik” sounding language.
+The following tip might be helpful to get your child used to hearing you speak in this “pelik”-sounding language.
 And you too can stop feeling embarrassed when your child rolls her eyes.
 (Warning: the title for tip number 2 is rather long.)